Things to Do in Charlottesville, Virginia!

 Other Charlottesville restaurants:

-Ivy Inn Restaurant – Wonderful for special dinners- just under 12 miles from Arcady Vineyard Bed and Breakfast in Charlottesville.
+Ivy Inn Restaurant – Our “go-to” for special occasions; refined American fare in an early 19th century house – just under 12 miles from Arcady Vineyard Bed and Breakfast in Charlottesville.

 Restaurants in Albemarle County just a couple miles from the inn